pw598/pw598.github.io/_posts/2025-05-14-MySQL-via-Shell-and-Python.md

 1. From the <code>products</code> table, pull <code>productCode</code> and <code>productName</code>, and from the prodlines table, pull <code>textDescription</code>.
 Concatenate <code>productName</code> with <code>textDescription.</code>

 2. Convert the concatenated text to word embeddings - high-dimensional vectors of real numbers in continuous space, generated by a neural network, and saved to an importable library.
-The more similar the description text, the closer the direction of the vectors (there are other neat capabilities, like analogy calculations).
+The more similar the description text, the closer the direction of the vectors (and there are other neat capabilities, like analogy calculations).

 3. Use a dimensionality reduction technique called UMAP (Uniform Manifold Approximation Projection) to project the high-dimensional data onto a lower-dimensional space that we can visualize, with as minimal a loss of information as possible.